 A similar, or identical, image was subsequently used at the Las Vegas show in Caesar’s Palace and on related products – so the photographer is suing for $2.5m.

 So how can a multimillion pound lawsuit over a singer’s head possibly relate to small business?
-Well, on a practical level, this example shows that there are several key points that any business needs to keep in mind:
+Well, on a practical level, this example shows that there are several key points that any business needs to keep in mind when weighing up indemnity risks:

 - Image rights are complicated.
 Just because you had the rights once, does not mean they are still current, nor that they cover you for the location & project you have in mind.